protocol/FilecoinGreen-tools/0000-FGTP-template.md

 Template for proposing tools that we will need to build in order to estimate, track, reduce and mitigate Filecoin's environmental impacts.

 ## Authors
-*Feel free to add your name if you make contributions beyond fixing typos*
+*Feel free to add your name if you make contributions beyond fixing typos or formatting*

 redransil

 ## Status
+*Choose one.
+If you try implementing, change from Idea to Active here and in the table above.*

 Idea - this is something I want people to build

 Active - there is at least one implementation of this

 ## What is the goal